 By operating out of an existing commercial-grade kitchen, your business model becomes much simpler.
 Most factors are already taken care of and included in your rent, including:

-With this refined ghost kitchen business model, your operation thrives simply based on how many orders you complete each day and the associated profit margin.
-You have slightly less control over the minute details associated with your business, but you also have a lot less stress.
-And these highly scalable businesses have scalable overhead costs, too, meaning you don’t waste money while you’re waiting to earn traction and turn a profit.
+With this refined ghost kitchen business model, your operation as a restaurant owner thrives simply based on how many orders you complete each day and the associated profit margin.
+You have slightly less control over the minute details associated with your virtual restaurant business, but you also have a lot less stress.
+And these highly scalable dark kitchen businesses have scalable overhead costs, too, meaning you don't waste money while you're waiting to earn traction and turn a profit.

 Third-party rental kitchens are especially lucrative in high-rent neighborhoods where you can both skip the mortgage and benefit from affluent communities willing to pay a pretty penny for your restaurant-quality meals.